ldkong1205/MSc-Dissertation/README.md

 #### Some Notes about YOLO, YOLOv2, and YOLOv3:

+- **Aim:**

-- **Aim:** objective detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search and regression).
+objective detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search and regression).

--
+- **Fundamental of CNN:**

 - **The structure of YOLO:**